suhaib-ahmd/CL-appmgr-steps/README.md

 ### Connecting to your Devbox

 - Open a terminal tab on your workshop laptop.
-- SSH to the Devbox using the Devbox IP address and port number provided to you on your desk and on WebEx.
+- SSH to the Devbox using the Devbox IP address and port number provided to you on WebEx.
 - E.g. ```ssh -p <Devbox port> root@198.18.134.1```

 ### Using the appmgr build scripts